Your Ethereum Node¶

 By default, MetaMask connects to an Infura node.
 You can also set up MetaMask to use a node that you run locally.

-If you are trying to use accounts that were already created in MetaMask, see How do I use my MetaMask accounts from Web3.py?
+If you are trying to use accounts that were already created in MetaMask, see Why isn’t my web3 instance connecting to the network?

 Which network should I connect to?¶